 - Valuation – to estimate the intrinsic value of the business

 To find the answer, we do not go to Google and search, instead look for it in the company’s latest Annual Report or their website.
-This helps us understand what the company has to say about themselves.
+This helps us understand what the company has to say about itself.

-When it comes to my own investing practice, I usually like to invest in companies where the competition is less and there is very little government intervention.
+When it comes to my own investing practice, I usually like to invest in companies where the competition is less, and there is very little government intervention.
 For example, when I decided to invest in PVR Cinemas, there were only 3 listed players in that space.
 PVR, INOX, and Cinemax.
-PVR and Cinemax merged leaving just 2 listed companies in that space.
-However, there are a few new players who have entered this space now, hence it is time for me to re evaluate my investment thesis in PVR.
+PVR and Cinemax merged, leaving just 2 listed companies in that space.
+However, there are a few new players who have entered this space now.
+Hence it is time for me to re-evaluate my investment thesis in PVR.